bazelbuild/rules_python/sphinxdocs/docs/sphinx-bzl.md

 {obj}`the binary rule <py_binary>`
 ```

-Finally, specific types of objects (rules, functions, providers, etc) can be
+Specific types of objects (rules, functions, providers, etc) can be
 specified to help disambiguate short names:

 ```